Wage Rigidity and Retirement in Optimal Portfolio Choice: Abstract

 \section{Abstract}

-This paper extends the project initiated in \cite{BGP} and studies a lifecycle portfolio choice problem with borrowing constraints and finite retirement time in which an agent receives labor income that adjusts to financial market shocks in a path dependent way.
-The novelty here, with respect to \cite{BGP}, is the fact that we have a finite retirement time, which makes the model more realistic, but harder to solve.
-The presence of both path-dependency, as in \cite{BGP}, and finite retirement, leads to a two-stages infinite dimensional stochastic optimal control problem, a family of problems which, to our knowledge, has not yet been treated in the literature.
-We solve the problem completely, and find explicitly the optimal controls in feedback form.
-This is possible because we are able to find an explicit solution to the associated infinite dimensional Hamilton-Jacobi-Bellman (HJB) equation, even if state constraints are present.
-Note that, differently from \cite{BGP}, here the HJB equation is of parabolic type, hence the work to identify the solutions and optimal feedbacks is more delicate, as it involves, in particular, time-dependent state constraints, which, as far as we know, have not yet been treated in the infinite dimensional literature.
-The explicit solution allows us to study the properties of optimal strategies and discuss their financial implications.
+We study an agent's lifecycle portfolio choice problem with stochastic labor income, borrowing constraints and a finite retirement date.
+Similarly to \cite{BGP}, wages evolve in a path-dependent way, but the presence of a finite retirement time leads to a novel, two-stage infinite dimensional stochastic optimal control problem with explicit optimal controls in feedback form.
+This is possible as we find an explicit solution to the associated Hamilton-Jacobi-Bellman (HJB) equation, which is an infinite dimensional PDE of parabolic type.
+The identification of the optimal feedbacks is delicate due to the presence of time-dependent state constraints, which appear to be new in the infinite dimensional stochastic control literature.
+The explicit solution allows us to study the properties of optimal strategies and discuss their implications for portfolio choice.
+As opposed to models with Markovian dynamics, path dependency can now modulate the hedging demand arising from the implicit holding of risky assets in human capital, leading to richer asset allocation predictions consistent with wage rigidity and the agents learning about their earning potential.\\ \textbf{AMS classification}: 34K50, 93E20, 49L20, 35R15, 91G10, 91G80\\ {\bf JEL classification:} C32, D81, G11, G13, J30.